louay01/louay01/README.md

 - 👋 Hi, I’m Louay El Masri
-- 👀 I’m interested in Robotics and Ai
+- 👀 I’m interested in all sort of technologies
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently working as a C# Backend developper
 - 💞️ I’m looking to collaborate on some future projects
 - 📫 How to reach me ...